- It’s the end of the world!

 REPLENISH the soil and not mine and destroy it through Industrial Agriculture.
 This means adopting nutrient recycling schemes, using biochar to bring the soil back to life, and not flushing the invaluable phosphorus and other nutrients in our sewage out to sea!
 It means our sewerage departments need to speak to our agricultural departments.

 REPAIR ecosystems so that nature will continue to give us ‘Ecosystem services’.
 Nature gives us free services that increase our health and wealth.
-Without them we would have to pay for all our fresh water, soil, clean air, certain waste processing, etc. Trying to replace ecosystem services with expensive human technologies instead would pretty much bankrupt us all.
+Without them we would have to pay for all our fresh water, soil, clean air, certain waste processing, etc. But we can repair ecosystems by making more national and private parks, keeping threatened animals in zoos and breeding centres, and gradually replanting and restocking the wild.

 RE-GREEN deserts with seawater greenhouses producing fresh food and possibly protein from seawater bug-houses!?